Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 aider reports a linting outcome that indicates if it was able to produce code without any outstanding linting errors.
-The benchmark harness used this status as one of the criteria to determine if aider has created a plausible solution.
+The benchmark harness uses this status as one of the criteria to determine if aider has created a plausible solution.